 Think of it this way: Confidence is like balance - both dancers need to be able to stand on their own feet and sustain their own weight.
 If you’re feeling terribly insecure it’s like being unbalanced, relying on your partner to carry you forward and keep you up.
 And not only may you take yourself down but you make take your partner down with you.
 A strong dance partner may be able to pick you up, but the dance will be much better - and can even rise to new heights - if both dancers can hold their own ground.

 How to find that eluding dance confidence in you?
-We'll come back to this with our best tips in Part 2 tomorrow.

 Your dance confidence